 Swellings under the skin

 These may be due to many causes - but let the vet decide.
-They can be due to accumulation of blood from ruptured vessels, saliva from damaged salivary ducts or abscesses filled with pus caused by bacterial infections, or even grass seeds that work their way under the skin.
+They can be due to the accumulation of blood from ruptured vessels, saliva from damaged salivary ducts or abscesses filled with pus caused by bacterial infections, or even grass seeds that work their way under the skin.
 Swellings can also be caused by accumulated fluid under the skin and have many causes.
 Tumours will also produce lumps that need investigating.
 Don't be tempted to burst abscesses - you'll only spread the infection.

 Heat and cold

 Heat stroke is common in summer with dogs locked in vehicles.
 They show weakness, muscle tremors, collapse and rapid pulse and breathing.
-Vomiting and diarrhoea many also occur.
+Vomiting and diarrhoea may also occur.
 Run cold water over the animal, give it plenty of air and give it cold drinks.
 Let a vet check it.

 Excess cold causes a severe drop in body temperature or "exposure".
 The signs are the same as for humans - the dog becomes very lethargic and shivers.
 Seeking shelter and warming the animal is an urgent priority.
 You may have to put it in a warm bath if it is badly affected.
 Seek veterinary help.